raulguerrerofis/Traffic_2015_accidents-BIGQUERY/Readme.md

 # Traffic 2015 Challenge

 In this challenge I extracted from `bigquery-public-data.nhtsa_traffic_fatalities` database the table of accidents for 2015.
-This data is public and comes from Bigquery by using GCloud client.
+This data is public and comes from Bigquery by using GoogleCloud CLI.
 My steps were:

 1. Extracting the data from database using SQL language
 2. Transform the query to pandas dataframe